Art with a Heart’s mission is to enhance the lives of people in need through visual art.

 Bringing together youth of diverse backgrounds, this new and innovative initiative works to develop leadership skills and facilitate dialogue across cultural barriers.

-Take a moment to watch three short videos about Art with a Heart’s inspiring work with Baltimore’s vulnerable children, youth, and adults.
+Take a moment to watch these short videos about Art with a Heart’s inspiring work with Baltimore’s vulnerable children, youth, and adults.